Gyanendra Pratap Singh

 Gyanendra Pratap Singh also known as GP Singh (born 8 November 1967) is a 1991- batch Indian Police Service (IPS) officer from Assam-Meghalaya cadre who served as the Director General of Assam Police from 2023-2025.
 On 30 January 2025 he took charge as the Director General of the Central Reserve Police Force of India.

 Personal life

 Singh was born in a respected Rajput family on 8 November 1967 in Chharra, Aligarh district of Uttar Pradesh, India.
 His daughter is a Delhi-cadre IPS officer who is currently posted as ACP of Lajpat Nagar in Delhi.
 His other daughter, Aradhita Singh is a Rajya Sabha Secretariat.

 Career

-Singh previously served as the Director General of Police in Assam, where he played a key role in maintaining law and order.
-He has also worked with the National Investigation Agency (NIA) as an Inspector General, handling major investigations, and has experience with the Special Protection Group (SPG), providing security to former Prime Ministers.
+Singh previously served as the Director General of Police in Assam.
+During his tenure, he was recognized for his efforts in counter-terrorism and maintaining state law and order.
+He has also worked with the National Investigation Agency (NIA) as an Inspector General, where he handled major counter-terrorism investigations, including cases involving ULFA-I in Assam and coordinated operations across Northeast India and Kashmir, and has experience with the Special Protection Group (SPG), providing security to former Prime Ministers.

+Rhino conservation and anti-poaching efforts

+In June 2021, the Assam government appointed Singh to lead the newly formed Anti-Rhino Poaching Task Force to strengthen wildlife protection in Kaziranga and other national parks.
+Under his leadership, the Assam Police and the Forest Department integrated the use of drones, surveillance cameras, armed patrol teams, sniffer dogs, and intelligence networks to counter poaching groups.
+Following these initiatives, rhino poaching incidents in the state declined sharply.
+In 2022, Assam recorded zero incidents of rhino poaching, marking the first time the state achieved this since 1977.
+Singh later cited the inter-departmental coordination during the anti-poaching campaign as a significant milestone of his tenure in Assam, which coincided with an increase in the state's rhino population during subsequent wildlife censuses.

+Campaign against child marriage

+In late 2022, under Singh's leadership, the Assam Police conducted preliminary assessments to identify villages with high incidences of child marriage.
+Following approval from the state government, a statewide enforcement campaign was launched in 2023.
+The operation resulted in the registration of thousands of cases and multiple arrests under child protection and marriage laws.
+Alongside law enforcement measures, the Assam Police participated in community and school outreach programs to raise awareness about the legal age of marriage and girls' education.
+The campaign was noted as one of the largest law enforcement operations of its kind in the state, drawing widespread public and political attention.
+The action against child marriage has led to significant improvements in the infant mortality rate and maternal mortality rates in Assam.
+The SDG ranking of Assam has also improved substantially due to the improved infant and maternal health indices in the state.
+The improved SDG rankings has improved the institutional investment environment of the state.